HealthIntersections/fhirserver/README.md

 Note that in practice, various subtle but breaking changes have been introduced to the runtime library (Streams, Indy) that mean that some fiddling with IFDEFs may be necessary.

-Support for Free Pascal(/Lazarus) would be good, but requires substantial work to deal with the difference between delphi and FPC implementations of pascal.
+Support for Free Pascal(/Lazarus) would be good, and is in progress, but depends on bug fixes in free pascal.
 Contributions are welcome

 The FhirServer depends on the following other GitHub repositories:
 * https://github.com/grahamegrieve/delphi-markdown
 * https://github.com/VSoftTechnologies/DUnitX
-* + TreeView
+* + TreeView + SynEdit for the GUI programs

 You need to get a copy of these and fix the paths for the markdown processor units in the .dprs.
 You also need to get a copy of the latest version of the Indy components, since the server